How to make an easy cushion cover using decorative fabric when you lack sewing skills.

 Did you notice the word “Slip” is not in front of the word “Cover” in the title of this post?

-It is not how I intended to make them, but when I was asked to be part of the Waverize It!
-Campaign that JoAnn and Waverly are holding this month using their new fall fabrics, I took the challenge to get creative.
+It is not how I intended to make them, but when I was asked to be part of a campaign that JoAnn and Waverly are holding this month using their new fall fabrics, I took the challenge to get creative.

 I was sent a mystery box of 2 yards of fabric.
 When I opened it, I found the pattern Groovy Grille in the color Confetti inside.
 I loved it and knew it would look perfect on the ottomans.